 Our favourite rooms

 For the best sea-and-sunset views in the house, opt for one of the Junior Deluxe Suite Sunset View rooms, which enjoy a prime perch and the panoramas to match.
 Given that every room is a suite – and every suite has a Jacuzzi – you’d be hard pressed to pick a dud room here.
 That said, if money's no object, Santorini sleeping quarters don’t get much more majestic than the Royal Suite.

-Budding mermaids and mermen, rejoice: Santo Maris Oia's waterworld spans four pools, plus an indoor heated spa pool.
+Budding mermaids and mermen, rejoice: Santo Maris Oia's waterworld spans five pools, plus an indoor heated spa pool.
 And every suite has a Jacuzzi or a private pool.

 Try a raki- or olive-oil-inspired treatment in the spa, whose methods, philosophy and products are rooted in the Aegean Islands.
 You can also have a treatment in your room or villa, if walking to the spa seems a tad onerous.